Need to treat a dog’s hot spots?

 We treated our dog, Sydney, successfully, with Aller-911™ Hot Spot Foam Spray.
-We took a photograph of the product so you can see the label clearly.
+We photographed the product so you can see the label clearly.

 “In the summer of 1994, my wife Traci rescued our white lab Winston, who was diagnosed with arthritis and hip dysplasia.
 Several veterinarians recommended putting him down, but this was never an option for us.
 We began researching alternative medicine while working with Dr. Pedro Rivera, a renowned holistic veterinarian.
 After several months, we developed a natural joint formula that gave Winston a second chance at life.
 Winston went on to enjoy ten long years of playing and swimming with his brothers.
 We soon found others who wanted only the best for their pets as well – NaturVet natural pet supplements were born.”

-NaturVet makes healthy stuff for cats & horses too.
+NaturVet makes treatments for cats & horses, too.

 Not only has our dog Sydney stopped licking and biting his hot spots, both spots appear to be healing nicely.
 A relief for our dog and for our family members worried about our dog.